Robert Jaworski: Ginebra San Miguel franchise (1984–1998)

 Jaworski remained as coach of the team until April 1998 when he announced his intention of running for the Philippine Senate in May that year.
-Jaworski wound up 8th overall in the Senate race, making him one of the few cagers to become a Senator of the Republic – following the footsteps of Ambrosio Padilla and Freddie Webb.
-Fernandez tried to run for the Senate in the 1995 elections but wound up 19th overall.

-After being proclaimed Senator, Jaworski turned over the coaching chores to his long-time assistant Quirino "Rino" Salazar while taking a leave of absence from the basketball scene.
-But in 1999, a controversy erupted when Ginebra owner Eduardo "Danding" Cojuangco, Jr. announced the promotion of Allan Caidic as playing assistant coach of Jaworski in Ginebra.
-The Big J didn't take this well and resigned from his position as head coach after feeling insulted of not being informed about it beforehand.
-Salazar took over and later on handed the reins to Caidic when he had to migrate to Alaska and join his family.
+Jaworski wound up eighth overall in the Senate race, making him one of the few cagers to become a senator – following the footsteps of Ambrosio Padilla and Freddie Webb.
+After assuming office, Jaworski turned over the coaching chores to his long-time assistant Rino Salazar while taking a leave of absence from the basketball scene.
+But in 1998, a disagreement arose when Ginebra owner Eduardo "Danding" Cojuangco, Jr. announced the promotion of Allan Caidic as playing assistant coach.
+Jaworski resigned from his position as head coach after feeling insulted of not being informed about it beforehand.
+This allowed him to focus more on his legislative responsibilities.
+Salazar took over until later on he turned the position over to Caidic when he had to migrate to Alaska and join his family.